ima7moodz/Project3-front-end/README.md

 # Martial Art Club

 A website for managing classes in my martial art club.
-Trainers can create classes, and trainees can request to join these classes.
+Trainers can create classes, and trainees can to join these classes.

 ## User Stories